iNavFlight/inav-configurator/README.md

 ## Credits

-ctn - primary author and maintainer of Baseflight Configurator from which this project was forked.
+ctn - primary author and maintainer of Baseflight Configurator.
+Hydra - author and maintainer of Cleanflight Configurator from which this project was forked.